mp268501/mp268501.github.io/_posts/2025-03-06-benchmarks-standardized-testing-ai-education.markdown

 ![Tweet and XKCD reply about needing more benchmarks](/assets/benchmarks.png)

 The contrast of my experience with generative AI models and headlines like "New SOTA Model Crushes SWE-bench!" feel familiar.
 Too familiar.
-It reminded me standardized testing in schools, and that's not a good thing.
+It reminded me of standardized testing in schools, and that's not a good thing.

 Education is in my bag.
 I'm not technical but I've been in tech for a long time (two acquisitions, 90's era AOL/ICQ script kiddie).
-Today I'm your average generative AI user (ChatGPT, Claude, AIStudio, Deepseek, Grok).
+Today I'm your average generative AI user.
 Aside from quickly discerning if a model is at least GPT-4 class, benchmarks don’t tell me anything about how useful a model will be.

 Oneshotting a prompt is cool, but can Claude 3.7 or 03-mini troubleshoot my code without further making a mess of things?